Kho Ping Hoo: Early life

 Following the ratification of the Sino-Indonesian Dual Nationality Treaty in 1955, Kho was required to choose between Chinese and Indonesian citizenship.
 Kho chose Chinese citizenship and, after a law passed in 1959 prohibited merchants of Chinese heritage from working in rural areas, made plans to leave the archipelago.
 His travel arrangements fell through, and he remained in Indonesia.
-Around this time, he began to study English.
-He received certification from the British Council, and spent some time as a teacher.
+Having already learned some English from radio broadcasts, he began to study the language formally.
+He received certification from the British Council, and spent time as a teacher.